 Filing a Lawsuit Before Time Runs Out

-It is vital victims understand and abide by this statute of limitations.
+It is vital that victims understand and abide by this statute of limitations.
 Victims who do not file lawsuits promptly may lose their opportunities to get compensated for their injuries, suffering, and other losses.
 Victims who fail to meet the deadline can expect to be turned away by the Ohio court system.

-Damages Car Accidents Victims May Collect
+Damages Car Accident Victims May Collect

 Negligent drivers are responsible for paying victims all damages, which may include: